orix-software/orix-software.github.io/docs/kernel/primitives/xmainargs.md

 ## Input

 A => mode

-mode 0 : return a struct of args mode 1 : return the string of the command line (ptr)
+mode 0 : return a struct of args

+mode 1 : return the string of the command line (ptr)

 ## Output

+Mode 0 :

-A & Y :contains ptr to XMAINARGS Struct
+* A & Y :contains ptr to XMAINARGS Struct
-X: number of args
+* X: number of args

+Mode 1 :

+* A & Y : a ptr to a new malloc which contains commandline

 ## Usage